 How Rockefeller Capital Management invests your money

 Rockefeller Capital Management uses an environmental, social and governance (ESG) lens when selecting equity investment opportunities for its clients.
 The firm believes that equities that score well on ESG factors are not only good for the broader world, but also tend to outperform the market over the long term.
+The firm also employs a long/short equities strategy with its investments, which entails a commitment to short selling using the firm’s research in order to balance risk and return while generating higher alpha.

-On the fixed income side, the firm uses macroeconomic analysis and fundamental credit research to select potential securities, including ESG offerings.
+On the fixed-income side, the firm uses macroeconomic analysis and fundamental credit research to select potential securities, including ESG offerings.
 It uses both tax-exempt and taxable strategies with an eye toward preserving income.

 Fees Rockefeller Capital Management charges for its services